zhengtong0898/notebook/tester/pytest/docs/pluggy/manager_PluginManager.md

         """Return whether the plugin is already registered."""

     def get_canonical_name(self, plugin: _Plugin) -> str:
-        """Return a canonical name for a plugin object.
+        """Return a canonical name for a plugin object."""

-        Note that a plugin may be registered under a different name specified by the caller of :meth:`register(plugin, name) <register>`.
-        To obtain the name of n registered plugin use :meth:`get_name(plugin)
-        <get_name>` instead.
-        """

     def get_plugin(self, name: str) -> Optional[Any]:
         """Return the plugin registered under the given name, if any."""